mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 Both the DSL are builders for two different scopes they defined as receivers, respectively `arrow.core.continuations.EagerEffectScope<A>`, and `arrow.core.continuations.EffectScope<A>`.
-As you might notice, the `either` DSL doesn't work with an `EitherScope`, but with an `EffectScope`.
-We will see why in a moment.
-For now, let's try to make the `getSalaryGapWithMax` function more readable using the `either` DSL:
+Let's try to make the `getSalaryGapWithMax` function more readable using the `either` DSL:

 ```kotlin
 fun getSalaryGapWithMax2(jobId: JobId): Either<JobError, Double> = either.eager {